wxy325/react-native-webview/docs/Guide.md

 ##### iOS

 On iOS, you are going to have to supply your own code to download files.
 You can supply an `onFileDownload` callback to the WebView component as a prop.
-If RNCWebView determines that a file download needs to take place, the URL where you can download the file will be given to `onFileDownload`.
+If RNCCDWebView determines that a file download needs to take place, the URL where you can download the file will be given to `onFileDownload`.
 From that callback you can then download that file however you would like to do so.

 NOTE: iOS 13+ is needed for the best possible download experience.
 On iOS 13 Apple added an API for accessing HTTP response headers, which